U.S. Presidential Election Mudslinging and Playground Bullies

 Troubles for Jefferson

 On the other hand, the Federalists equally scandalized Jefferson.
 One newspaper quoted that if Jefferson became president, "Murder, robbery, rape, adultery and incest will be openly taught and practiced, the air will be rent with the cries of the distressed, the soil will be soaked with blood, and the nation black with crimes."
 The president of Yale University, a supporter of Adams, expressed fear that wives and daughters would become victims of legal prostitution.
 In addition, opponents attacked Jefferson's deist beliefs while also exposing his intimate relationship with one of his slaves, Sally Hemings.
 (DNA tests have confirmed that he most likely fathered one if not more of Sally's children.)

-But this was only the beginning of U.S. presidential election mudslinging.
+Yet, this was just the beginning of U.S. presidential election mudslinging.
 Other contentious elections include Lincoln vs. Douglas, Cleveland vs. Blaine, Johnson vs. Goldwater and Nixon vs. Muskie.
-And it wasn't limited to newspapers and supporters of candidates.
-Sometimes, just like today, presidential candidates threw their fair share of mud, too.
+And mudslinging wasn't limited to newspapers and supporters of candidates.
+Sometimes, like today, presidential candidates threw their fair share of mud, too.

 Andrew Jackson versus John Quincy Adams: One of the dirtiest elections in U.S. History

 But the 1828 election between Andrew Jackson and John Quincy Adams is considered one of the dirtiest presidential elections in U.S. history.
-Both candidates' careers and personalities gave supporters of each plenty of fodder for newspapers.
+Both candidates' careers and personalities gave their supporters plenty of fodder for newspapers.
 In addition, politics now takes a familiar turn: Spouses become fair game.

 ELITIST Pimping John Quincy Adams